Guide to Amarone della Valpolicella DOCG and Valpolicella DOC wines

 Amarone wine is made using the appassimento method.
 Its purpose is to concentrate levels of sugar, acid and flavour in the grapes.

-Whole grape bunches are harvested by hand, to avoid any skin damage which may occur in machine harvesting.
-Damaged skins may be a breeding ground for parasites.
+Whole grape bunches are harvested by hand, to avoid any skin damage which may occur during machine harvesting.
+During the drying process, damaged skins can be a breeding ground for parasites.
+This could destroy the entire harvest.

 Wine law says that only 65% of the harvested grapes can be used for Amarone.
 This pushes wineries to select only the healthiest, fully ripe grapes.